Malay sponge cake: From Portugal to China

 The sponge cake came from West to East in the 16-17 century.
 In the mid-16th century, Portugal was also one of the world's leading maritime trading powers.
 Many minor nobles and non-eldest sons of the urban bourgeoisie would set sail on ships and attempt to get rich anywhere in Brazil, Africa, India, or the South Pacific, and the new Castilla bread was brought aboard.
 Sponge cakes last longer because they are dehydrated, compared to many noble foods that were complicated to make and difficult to preserve, and were a valuable and tasteful enjoyment for the food shortage of the far sea travel.
 At that time, the Malacca base in the Nanyang region was fairly secure for the Portuguese.
 Numerous merchant ships from Europe and Asia were often spotted there, allowing more Asians to come into contact with sponge cakes, and giving them experience to master the craft.
 The early immigrants from Guangdong to the south of the ocean accounted for many of these bakers.
 In traditional Chinese cuisine however, there were no western baking skills.
 Therefore, producers at that time often steamed buns in the traditional way.
 Although the ingredients were still flour, eggs, and butter from Europe, the result was more like steamed bread than cake.
 This unusual strange food was given the title "Malay cake" after it was introduced in Guangdong during the late Qing dynasty.
 Later, a more local version of lard or butter replaced the original butter and became a Cantonese tea classic, "Malay sponge cake".

-Hong Kong’s National Cake
+Popularity

 Malay sponge cake is one of the most popular cakes in Hong Kong.
 Malay sponge cake has even been considered Hong Kong's national cake by CNN.

-The high status of Malay sponge cake in Hong Kong's dessert world could be compared to Lamington in Australia and Pavlova in New Zealand.
-The Lin Heung Teahouse, located on Wellington Street in Central, Hong Kong, serves an authentic version of Malay sponge cake, along with other notable, traditional Hong Kong cakes.
+The cake is commonly served during Chinese New Year, where its golden-brown color symbolizes prosperity.
+Its name includes the character "go" (糕), which is a homophone for 高, meaning "growth" or "advancement," further reinforcing its association with good fortune.